-The Utility currently has 20 CSO outfalls which are listed with their coordinates, receiving water, and corresponding WWTP, in Exhibit 2.3.
-Three CSOs discharge to Bee Sough, which ultimately discharges to the Ohio River, seven CSOs discharge directly to the Ohio River, nine discharge to Pigeon Creek, which is a tributary of the Ohio River, and one CSO discharges to either Bee Slough or the Ohio River, depending on river stage.
+The Utility currently has 19 CSO outfalls which are listed with their coordinates, receiving water, and corresponding WWTP, in Exhibit 2.3.
+Three CSOs discharge to Bee Sough, which ultimately discharges to the Ohio River, seven CSOs discharge directly to the Ohio River, nine discharge to Pigeon Creek, which is a tributary of the Ohio River.

 CSO Outfalls 005 and 026 were removed when the NPDES permits were renewed, since these CSO discharges do not discharge from these points, but are routed to the Kentucky and Baker Street CSO Outfalls, respectively.
 Additionally, the decree required the Utility to physically eliminate CSO 009 and CSO 123 since they are no longer utilized.
-The existing controls and equipment for CSO 009 and CSO 123 were removed in October 2016 to render these CSOs inoperable and Exhibit 2.3 has been modified to reflect the CSO eliminations.
+The existing controls and equipment for CSO 009 and CSO 123 were removed in October 2016 to render these CSOs inoperable.
+The utility eliminated CSO 103 in August 2019 in conjunction with the East WWTP Effluent Pumping Station Project.
+Exhibit 2.3 has been modified to reflect the CSO eliminations.